AleksanderRadziszewski/SQL_my_own_project/README.md

 # SQL_my_own_project

 # This project is example of data managing in some sport center.
 I would like to present some queries.
-Furthermore I will update this project gradually.
+Furthermore, I will update this project gradually.

 ## 1 .
 I called database "SQL-exercises" and there are careted three tables.